To be QP 3 accredited, blast and coat shops must demonstrate competence in several key areas:

 - Inspection and testing

-This joint standard for accreditation of paint shops merges the requirements of the American Institute of Steel Construction (AISC) Sophisticated Paint Endorsement (SPE) and the SSPC-QP 3 standard into a single qualification standard that is used by both organizations.
+This joint standard for accreditation of paint shops merges the requirements of the American Institute of Steel Construction (AISC) Sophisticated Paint Endorsement (SPE) and the SSPC-QP 3 standard into a single qualification standard that is used by AISC and by AMPP.

-Owners should be aware that SSPC and AISC signed a Memorandum of Understanding in June 2016 to continue joint development and use of AISC-420-10/SPE-SSPC-QP 3 Accreditation Standard for Shop Application of Complex Protective Systems.
+Owners should be aware that there is a signed Memorandum of Understanding with AISC from June of 2016 to continue joint development and use of AISC-420-10/SPE-SSPC-QP 3 Accreditation Standard for Shop Application of Complex Protective Systems.